We are a non-competing village band with the primary aim of having fun and supporting local communities

 If you would like to give a donation to support the band please follow the yellow button to our paypal page.

-Find out more about our Pipe Major, Drum Sergeant, Pipe Sergeant and bass drummer by visiting the 'Band Members' page.
+Find out more about some of our band members by visiting the 'Band Members' page.